leena-kang/leagueoflegends/README.md

 - There are also inconsistencies with the capitalization of String values on certain columns.
 For all String values, we ensured all letters are **lowercased**.

-Ensuring uniformity across all column names and values will allow for a more convenient analysis to be performed movign forward, especially with datasets with an extensive amount of columns!
+> Ensuring uniformity across all column names and values will allow for a more convenient analysis to be performed movign    forward, especially with datasets with an extensive amount of columns!

 ### Adding/Scaling Columns
 - `gamelength` originally came as seconds, but for readability, we converted the columns to minutes.

 - We added a new column, `kppm`, which represents the **kill participation per minute**.
-Often times a player's contribution/performance is evaluated based on both assists and kills, so `kppm` combines the two
+Often times a player's contribution/performance is evaluated based on both assists and kills, so `kppm` combines the two.
   - In short, `kppm` = ((kills + assists) / gamelength)

 ### Handling Null Values